kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Tell the person starting the race that you're ready.
 Pay attention so you don't miss the start.
 1. Click '**OK**' when they say "Go!"
 1. Switch to the [Results][] screen.
 Riders whose tags were read immediately after the start will be listed.
 Others will not.
 1. Open the [Missing Riders][Windows] window.
-This will show who hasn't yet been accounted for, so you don't have to work it out.
+This will show who hasn't yet been accounted for, so you don't have to work it out by hand.
-1. Enable the **Auto-Capture** toggle switch on the Trigger-O-Matic.
+1. If using the IR beam-break, enable the **Auto-Capture** toggle switch on the Trigger-O-Matic.
 1. As the riders come round for their first lap, keep an eye out for anyone whose tags aren't reading.
 Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if necessary.
 1. Check that CrossMgrVideo is being triggered by CrossMgr, and capturing video successfully.

-Once all riders are accounted for, you shouldn't have to do anything other than keep abreast of DNFs and similar incidents.
+Once all riders are accounted for, you can close the [Missing Riders][Windows] window.
+In theory you shouldn't have to do anything other than keep abreast of DNFs and similar incidents.
 Keep an eye out for missed reads and other problems, and check the camera exposure if the ambient light level changes drastically.

-Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if something goes wrong during the race.
+Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if something goes wrong during the race, eg. tags not reading.

 ### Race finish